Kjell Gunnar Birkeland Bleivik March 9 2011. May be updated with additional information.

 search engines that may dominate the other signals as long as the discussed topic is hot.

 A scientific hypothesis testing may start with observations.
-The requirements of scientific testing are strict and we shall not report them here, but mention two sources:the log normal distribution as an example of how I mean to have identified time dependent signals that are treated non-linearily in the search
+The requirements of scientific testing are strict and we shall not report them here, but mention one important source:the log normal distribution as an example of how I mean to have identified time dependent signals that are treated non-linearily in the search

 If you look at the graph of the log normal distribution, where x represent time, you will observe a fast increase and then a slower decrease like those observed in momentum curves.
 This illustrates the non-linear time effect I have personally observed on the SERPs.
 For example when a topic that is discussed on a forum is hot, this non-linear effect may be the dominant element in the SERP algorithm and the forum thread, blog post or discussion is brought to the first position on the SERPs.
 It stays in the top position as long as the topic is hot and then it gradually finds its natural position on the SERP pages where the time element is not longer important.
 Based on these observations, I will conclude that there is a non-linear time signal in the algorithms of search engines that may dominate the other signals as long as the discussed topic is hot.

-Kjell Gunnar Bleivik August 21 2009.
+Kjell Gunnar Birkeland Bleivik August 21 2009.
 May be updated with additional information.

 Imagination is more important than knowledge.
 The future of search may be a combination of art and science.